jgallred/requirejs/README.md

 ## Using the Optimizer Task

 The <code>requirejs::optimize</code> task lets you run the r.js optimizer within the artisan command.
 You need to install node on your machine.
 Specify a [build profile](http://requirejs.org/docs/optimization.html#wholeproject) for your modules and set its location in requirejs.php.
 Then, from the command line, run <code>php artisan requirejs::optimize</code>.

+### Optimizing a whole project
+As an option, you can store your project build configuration with your require configuration.
+This lets you share shim and path settings between the two.
+If you use the build_profile configuration, then the profile file will be created at the location specified in build_profile_path automatically when you run the optimize task.

 ## Loading require.js into your views